 Our clients’ experiences bear this out.
 “The oxygen level in the water was much higher when the nanobubbles generator was turned on, and pathogen analyses of the water showed increasingly lower amounts of Fusarium and Pythium,” says Tom Meewisse.
 “Measurements showed that the water from the drippers contained more than 200% dissolved oxygen (100% above saturation), up from 70% of saturation without nanobubbles.”

-Nanobubbles suppress the growth of pathogens and algae through efficient oxygenation and natural oxidation.
+Nanobubbles suppress the growth of pathogens and algae through efficient oxygenation and enhanced natural oxidation.
 When they come in contact with waterborne pathogens that cause root diseases such as Fusarium, Phytophthora, and Pythium, nanobubbles produce a highly effective mild oxidant.
 This reduces disease pressure in the root zone, allowing for healthier root growth and less use of chemicals or pesticides to treat pathogens.

 This was the result achieved by Meewisse Roses.
 “Oxygen nanobubbles contributed to better water quality, suppression of plant pathogens, and better nutrient absorption.
 They achieved notable reductions in Fusarium and Pythium levels and improved calcium uptake by the roots,” according to Tom Meewisse.